 At a glance

-- Energy efficiency can be measured using the indicator ‘final energy productivity’.
+- Energy efficiency of an economy can be measured using the indicator ‘final energy productivity’.

-- The Federal Government aims to increase final energy productivity by 2.1 % every year.
+- The German Federal Government aims to increase final energy productivity by 2.1 % every year.

 Energy efficiency must be increased throughout the world in order to stop unrestricted growth of global energy consumption and to avoid severe consequences for the environment.
 The energy productivity indicator specifies how much economic output (gross domestic product) is produced per unit of energy used.
 Energy productivity thus measures energy efficiency.